 Losing my wife so suddenly was by far the most difficult thing I have had to endure.
 After all, it had taken us six years realize we were soulmates, and we burned through the two we’d had together at such fevered pace that it felt like only weeks, especially the second year after having my near-death experience raise the bar that much higher.
 But as that Thanksgiving melted into Christmas and into New Year’s and beyond, that story from junior high comforted me like a warm a blanket.
 It reminded me that I’d been shaken to my core like this once before, and if I could muster a little faith, maybe time would help me make peace with it somehow.

 So here I am, four years later.
 And once more, the life I have now is unlike anything I could have imagined in the days and weeks after she passed.
 Kristen taught me so much over the eight years we knew each other.
 Her unshakable optimism brought me out of my shell and showed me how to do life, and her tragic flaw taught me infinitely more without a doubt.
 Our struggle with her disease led me down a spiritual path that has fundamentally changed the way I look at life.
 It also revealed the importance of getting next to people who have been where I have, and it’s quickly become my life’s work.

 And while I had to grudgingly admit at the time that sometimes soulmates come into your life for a season or a reason, it’s starting to make a lot more sense in the last year or so.
 Here’s a hint.

-So for everyone out there who may find themselves entering this holiday season with a cracked vase or, God forbid, a few shattered hopes and dreams in their hands, you are not alone.
+For everyone out there who may find themselves entering this holiday season with a cracked vase or, God forbid, a few shattered hopes and dreams in their hands, you are not alone.
 Hopefully with time you’ll come to see how this current trial gets folded into this messy but beautiful mosaic we call life.
 I know that’s been the case for me.